 But what about the next phase of my home business?
 I recognize what's happening with Google and I know that I need to diversify if I want my home business to survive.
-I've been doing a little outreach on behalf of BankAffiliates, and I wrote a book.

 So I need to branch out.
 And that means that I need to start selling myself.

 Hustling for Home Business Success

 Anyone who owns a home business knows that there's a lot of hustle involved to make it successful.
 Even though I sometimes take a low-key approach to my home business, I remember the years of hustle — of keyword articles and taking anything I could get.

 Now, though, it looks like I'm back to the need for hustle.
 I've become complacent about my home business, and I'm reluctant to get out there and promote myself anyway.
 But if I want to take my home business to the next level and make sure that it survives the vagaries of Google, I need to get out there and promote different projects.